-2.6 Memory organisation
+2.6.
+Memory organisation

 The resulting RTEMS executables are in elf format and has three main segments; text, data and bss.
 The text segment is by default at address 0x40000000 for LEON2/3/4 and 0x2000000 for ERC32, followed immediately by the data and bss segments.
+The LEON4 NGMP designs has RAM at 0x00000000, the - qngmp compiler switch selects correct linker script for NGMP systems.
 The stack starts at top-of-ram and extends downwards.

-Figure 1: RCC RAM applications memory map
+Figure 2.1.
+RCC RAM applications memory map